Past Ashman Lab members -where are they now?

 Biology teacher at Pittsburgh Science and Technology Academy.
 Earned his BS in Biology at Penn State University and his MAT in secondary science education at the University of Pittsburgh.
 Currently working with the Ashman lab under the NSF Research Experiences for Teachers program, conducting research on urban plant/pollinator interactions and writing curriculum to bring this work to the high school classroom.

 Rachel was a postdoc in the Ashman lab.
-She is now an Assistant Professor at Temple University.
+She is now an Associate Professor at Temple University.

 Heidi was an undergraduate in the Ashman Lab.
-She is now a graduate student at UC Berkeley.
+She has now received her PhD at UC Berkeley.

 Lauren was an undergraduate in the Ashman Lab.
-She is now a graduate student at U of Connecticut.
+She has now a received her PhD at U of Connecticut and is a Postdoc at MSU.

 Rebecca was an undergraduate in the Ashman Lab.
-She is now a graduate student at Duke University.
+She has now received a PhD at Duke University and is a post doc at RMBL.

 Dr. Jessica D. Stephens